I’ll start out by saying that options to protect yourself from supercookies and evercookies are relatively limited, if effective at all.

 I’ll admit, though, as unlikely as I think it is, the technology certainly could be used to track me as an individual.

-Some people simply don’t appreciate their movements being tracked, even in a relatively benign, anonymous aggregate way.
+Some people simply don’t appreciate their movements being tracked, even in a relatively benign, anonymous, aggregate way.
+And some are legitimate targets for some form of state-sponsored tracking at the individual level.

 So how can you avoid it?